razfrumkin/turing-machine-simulator/README.md

 #### States

-The script is composed of of various states, each of which defines the behavior of the Turing machine when it encounters specific symbols on the tape.
+The script is composed of various states, each of which defines the behavior of the Turing machine when it encounters specific symbols on the tape.
 ```
 state <state-id> {
     <case> / <replacement>, <direction> -> <target-state-id>